48th (South Midland) Signal Regiment: 61st (2nd South Midland) Divisional Signals, RE

 Training for 61st (2nd South Midland) Division was badly delayed by lack of equipment.
 The division embarked for France during May 1916.
 Unlike its 1st Line, which had a year's experience of trench warfare before its first major action, 61st (2nd SM) Division was thrown into the disastrous Battle of Fromelles just seven weeks after arrival.
 It later served during the German retreat to the Hindenburg Line and the Third Battle of Ypres.
 In December 1917 it helped to fight off the German counter-attacks after the Battle of Cambrai.

 The opening of the German spring offensive on 21 March found 61st (2nd SM) Division holding the line in front of St Quentin.
 The BEF had introduced a new system of defence in depth, but this was still incomplete, particularly the essential buried cable communications, and surface lines were quickly cut by the massive German bombardment.
 The forward positions were quickly cut off, and morning mist made visual communication impossible.
 However, though heavily attacked, 61st Division managed to keep its 'battle zone' intact for most of the day.
 But by the next day, 61st (2nd SM) Division was being pushed south-westwards away from its neighbouring division, the RE field companies were destroying bridges and the signals company was extemporising communications with whatever cable was left.
 The division fell back to the defences of the 'Green Line', which were barely started.
 By 23 March the badly mauled 61st (2nd SM) Division was in reserve during the actions at the Somme Crossings, though individual units were still engaged.
 The division was withdrawn and sent to the quiet area of the Lys front.
-Unfortunately, this sector was where the second phase of the German offensive, the Battle of the Lys fell on 9 April, and 61st (2nd SM) Division came into action on 11 April (the Battle of Estaires.
+This sector was where the second phase of the German offensive, the Battle of the Lys fell on 9 April, and 61st (2nd SM) Division came into action on 11 April (the Battle of Estaires.
 It was committed piecemeal, and command had to be improvised.
 It fought on through the Battle of Hazebrouck (12–15 April) and the Battle of Béthune (18 April).